NeodeltaEU/kodexo/docs/tutorial-crud/give-it-a-try.md

 ![IMAGE POSTMAN GET /cars => tableau vide](https://via.placeholder.com/800x450)

 :::tip
-If you analyze the response headers, you may see an `X-Total-Count` header that contains the total number of entities that match your search (regardless of your pagination etc).
+If you analyze the response headers, you may see a `X-Total-Count` header that contains the total number of entities that match your search (regardless of your pagination etc).
 :::

 The result is an empty table.
 This is normal, we have not yet created a single car in the database.
 So here we go, let's create it.